-One of the best known taxonomies is the one devised by the Swedish scientist, Carl Linnaeus, whose classification for biology is still widely used (with modifications).
-In Web portal design, taxonomies are often created to describe categories and subcategories of topics found on the Web site.
-The categorization of words on whatis.com is similar to any Web portal taxonomy.
+One of the best-known taxonomies is the one devised by the Swedish scientist, Carl Linnaeus, whose classification for biology is still widely used -- with modifications.
+In web portal design, taxonomies are often created to describe categories and subcategories of topics found on the website.
+The categorization of words on WhatIs is similar to any web portal taxonomy.Content Continues Below

 Continue Reading About taxonomy

 - In 1966, M. Flynn developed a widely used taxonomy designed to compare and contrast the way data flows through various computer architectures.